American Legion 519 - A Legion of Legacy - Visit Palm Springs tag-img

 legion 519 radio

-Inspired by heroism of the past, the American Legion’s radio station still serves as an emergency communication center, and it echoes with decades of esteem.
+Inspired by the heroism of the past, the American Legion’s radio station still serves as an emergency communication center, and it echoes with decades of esteem.

 “The history is phenomenal,” concludes McLean with an understated breath of awe.